Posts by Ozorvals

 Description

 Antique furniture is a series of blueprints with the ambition to cover the main types of furniture that can be found in the western world during the pre-industrial era.
-Currently, 7 sets are ready (bookshelf, bed, table, throne, pottery, cabinets, stools & benches), and few others are in various stage of progress.
+This last set, the 13th, offers 38 small objects related to writing and scholar work with a focus on antiquity and medieval period, but some objects are still in use up to the early XXth century.

 Installation